Reston is just different. It’s motto “live, work and play” rings true for the residents.

 This area is great for someone who wants to live in Reston at a lower price point than the other areas.
 This is also a very popular area for rental properties, because historically the values are good for the rents you will receive.

-As of this writing golf courses are a hot topic in Reston, with the sale of Reston National Golf Course to developers.
+The golf course has been historically a hot topic in Reston, with the sale of Reston National Golf Course to developers.

 South Lakes Townhome Clusters